All Saints' Cathedral (Milwaukee)

-All Saints Cathedral is a historic Episcopal cathedral in Milwaukee, Wisconsin.
-The cathedral as an ecclesiastical entity dates from 1867, when Jackson Kemper, the first bishop of Wisconsin, and his coadjutor William Armitage, were deeded the assets of a small mission church in downtown Milwaukee and renamed it "All Saints Pro-Cathedral."
+All Saints’ Cathedral is a historic Episcopal cathedral in Milwaukee, Wisconsin.
+The cathedral as an ecclesiastical entity dates from 1867, when Jackson Kemper, the first bishop of Wisconsin, and his coadjutor William Armitage, were deeded the assets of a small church in downtown Milwaukee and renamed it "All Saints’ Pro-Cathedral."
 The cathedral moved to its present campus on Juneau Avenue in 1868, buying a wooden boarding house at one end of the block, then, in 1872, purchasing a church building at the other end when it came up for sale.

-All Saints was the "see," or seat, of the Bishop of Wisconsin until 1886; from then until 2023, it was the bishopric seat of the Diocese of Milwaukee.
-With the 2024 merger of the Milwaukee diocese with those of Fond du Lac and Eau Claire, All Saints is again a historic cathedral parish within the Episcopal Diocese of Wisconsin.
+All Saints' was the "see," or seat, of the Bishop of Wisconsin until 1886; from then until 2023, it was the bishopric seat of the Diocese of Milwaukee.
+With the 2024 merger of the Milwaukee diocese with those of Fond du Lac and Eau Claire, All Saints' is again a historic cathedral parish within the Episcopal Diocese of Wisconsin.

+The church reported 238 members in 2017 and 136 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $198,228 with average Sunday attendance (ASA) of 68 persons.
+This was a relative increase on ASA of 121 reported in 2015.

-Historical and Ecclesiastical Context
+Historical and ecclesiastical context

 The cathedral’s establishment was part of a general push among American bishops to create non-parochial seats from which they could administer and build up Episcopal dioceses.
 The late 1860s and early 70s saw the founding of several Episcopal cathedrals in the Midwest, including Trinity Episcopal Cathedral in Davenport, Iowa, and the Cathedral of Our Merciful Savior in Faribault, Minnesota.
-All Saints differed from these, in that its early bishops ended up purchasing rather than building a church to serve as a cathedral.
-As one of the earliest expressions of "the Cathedral system" in the United States, All Saints was the occasion, and even the scene, of notable controversy, adding to its significance as an historic site.
+All Saints' differed from these, in that its early bishops purchased rather than built a church to serve as a cathedral.
+As one of the earliest expressions of "the Cathedral system" in the United States, All Saints' was the occasion, and even the scene, of notable controversy, adding to its significance as an historic site.
+The cathedral had a powerful advocate in the Reverend James DeKoven, a leading American proponent of the Oxford Movement, whose fitness to become the Bishop of Wisconsin was hotly debated in the church sanctuary in 1874.